-MySQL Connector/Python enables Python programs to access MySQL databases, using an API that is compliant with the Python DB API version 2.0.
+MySQL Connector/Python enables Python programs to access MySQL databases, using an API that is compliant with the Python Database API Specification v2.0 (PEP 249).
 It is written in pure Python and does not have any dependencies except for the Python Standard Library.

-For release notes detailing the changes in each release of Connector/Python, see MySQL Connector/Python Release Notes.
+For notes detailing the changes in each release of Connector/Python, see MySQL Connector/Python Release Notes.

 MySQL Connector/Python includes support for:

 Almost all features provided by MySQL Server up to and including MySQL Server version 5.7.

 Converting parameter values back and forth between Python and

 MySQL data types, for example Python

 conversion on for convenience, or off for optimal performance.

 Protocol compression, which enables compressing the data stream between the client and server.